weblab-class/constellation/README.md

 ## about

-Constellation is an interactive, dynamic course explorer.
-Visualize the wealth of classes at MIT and explore suggestions by adding classes one-by-one to a directed graph network.
+Constellation is an interactive course explorer, allowing users to visualize the wealth of classes at MIT, and their interdependencies, in a visually-appealing and intuitive manner.

 ## acknowledgments